Key Takeaways

 Many commercial landlords and municipal contracts in Washington require higher limits as a condition of doing business, so a Kennewick solar installation company taking on larger commercial contracts may need higher aggregate limits than the typical $2 million.
 The same goes for an Everett aerospace supply firm expanding its client roster.

-Add hired and non-owned auto coverage if employees drive personal vehicles to client locations or job sites as this is a common gap for Eastern Washington agricultural consultants and Western Washington home service contractors who rely on personal trucks for daily operations.
-Add tenant's legal liability if your business operates out of leased commercial space so it covers damage you cause to a rented premises.
+Add hired and non-owned auto coverage if employees drive personal vehicles to client locations or job sites.
+This is a common gap for Eastern Washington agricultural consultants and Western Washington home service contractors who rely on personal vehicles for daily work.
+Add tenant's legal liability if your business operates out of leased commercial space.
+It covers damage you cause to the property.

 Why consistency across all three areas matters most

-Price stability, service quality and coverage depth only deliver value when they work together.
-Consider a Spokane Valley irrigation contractor with an affordable policy and solid coverage who files a mid-season claim, only to wait five weeks for adjuster responses while a client relationship deteriorates.
-A lower price and good coverage means nothing when service breaks down at the moment it matters most.
+Consider a Spokane Valley irrigation contractor with an affordable policy and solid coverage who files a midseason claim, then waits five weeks for adjuster responses.
+That delay can cost a client relationship.
 Evaluate providers across all three areas, including the ones that are harder to compare.

 How to Choose the Best General Liability Insurance in Washington